vitadisplays/puppet-oxid/README.markdown

 # oxid

-This puppet module setups a oxid shop including mysql server, apache and php.
+This puppet module setups an oxid shop including mysql server, apache and php.

+## Features
+	- MySQL Server installation/setup
+	- PHP installation/setup
+	- Apache installation/setup
+	- Zend Guard installation/setup
 		For the oxid PE/EE Editions special classes, like oxid::php::zendguardloader to setup Zend Guard, are included.

-With the oxid::repository::get definition, sources from local or remote locations can be used in a same way.
+	- Repository stuff, to handle sources from local or remote locations in a same way.

-Also some usefully definitions for remote Data and SQL acquisitions of existing shop is included.

-For update paths, the oxid::update definition allows you to make an unattended update.

-Theme and Module installation and configuration are supported.
+	- Remote stuff, to download oxid data and sql dump.
+	- Oxid Shop installation/setup.
+		Supported Versions: 4.5, 4.6, 4.7, 4.8, 5.0, 5.1 and also legacy version 4.4.8
+	- Oxid Theme installation/setup
+	- Oxid Module installation/setup
-Common configuration of oxconfig and oxshop are also posssible.
+	- Common configuration of oxconfig and oxshop

-All Editons and newer Version should be supported, but not realy tested.
+	- File checks, see http://wiki.oxidforge.org/Installation#Files_.26_Folder_Permission_Setup for details.
+	- View Updates for oxid EE, to work correctly.
+	- Oxid Shop unattended update/upgrade
-Legacy versions, like 4.4.8, are supported.
-This is the reason for developping this module, to have an update path fom oxid EE 4.4.8 to 5.1.1.
+		This was the primary reason for developing this module, to get the possibility to update from oxid EE 4.4.8 to 5.1.1.

 ## Repositories
-Several repositories locations can be configured to get thidparty sources.
+Several repositories locations can be configured to get third-party archives.
 At the moment local and wget repositories types are supported.
 E.g. use class oxid with parameter repository and source(only basename) to get required archive.
-For your environment you can download the oxid archives by your self and provide them via an http (wget type) or a puppet master(file type and puppet:// URI).
+For your environment you can download the oxid archives by your self and provide them via a local file directory, a http server or a puppet master setup in conjunction with a 'puppet://something' URI.

 ### oxid::repository::config::file
 ```puppet